University Work Force Employees

 Collective Bargaining Units

-Three unions are in operation at UWF: AFSCME Operational Services Bargaining Unit, Florida Police Benevolent Association Law Enforcement Bargaining Unit, and the United Faculty of Florida Collective Bargaining Unit.
+Three unions are in operation at UWF: American Federation of State, County, and Municipal Employees, Florida Police Benevolent Association, and the United Faculty of Florida.

 Employees represented by a collective bargaining unit have grievance rights that are outlined in their collective bargaining agreements.
 The Collective Bargaining Agreements are: